JADE-V-V/JADE/docs/source/usage/benchdesc/fns-tof.rst

 In this model, the collimator is simulated by cylindrical hole with the radius of effective measured area :math:`A_s`.
 This cylindrical hole is surrounded by no-importance regions in which neutron histories are immediately terminated.

+One point detector tally has been used for each detector position:

+Tally n.
+5
+  This detector-flux tally has been used to collect the energy-binned neutron leakage flux at 0 degrees
+Tally n.
+15
+  This detector-flux tally has been used to collect the energy-binned neutron leakage flux at 12.2 degrees
+Tally n.
+25
+  This detector-flux tally has been used to collect the energy-binned neutron leakage flux at 24.9 degrees
+Tally n.
+35
+  This detector-flux tally has been used to collect the energy-binned neutron leakage flux at 41.8 degrees
+Tally n.
+45
+  This detector-flux tally has been used to collect the energy-binned neutron leakage flux at 66.8 degrees

+No FM card was used as the experimental results were given per unit source neutron.
+During the post-processing the value in each energy bin is divided by the lethargy bin width.
-The calculated flux are reduced to the measured quantity by multiplying by :math:`L^2/A_s` for each detector position.
+The calculated leakage lethargy flux are reduced to the measured quantity by multiplying by :math:`L^2/A_s` for each detector position.

 .. seealso:: **Related papers and contributions:**